 The purpose of the introduction and first reading of a bill is to give senators the opportunity to acquaint themselves with the content of the proposed legislation prior to any debate taking place on the bill.
-Any senator has the right to present a bill for consideration by the Senate, and no advance notice is required.1 Upon introduction, the bill is immediately read a first time.
+Any senator has the right to present a bill for consideration by the Senate, and no advance notice is required.[i]
+Upon introduction, the bill is immediately read a first time.
 This formally puts the bill before the Senate.
 It is also at that moment that the bill receives a bill number and becomes publicly available.
-No debate is permitted on a bill at the first reading stage.2
+No debate is permitted on a bill at the first reading stage.[ii]

 In general, bills are introduced and receive their first reading at the appropriate time during Routine Proceedings.
 For example, if a Senate government bill is introduced, it will be presented by the Government Leader or Deputy Leader when the Speaker calls for “Introduction and First Reading of Government Bills.”
 A Senate public bill would be introduced by the sponsoring senator when “Introduction and First Reading of Senate Public Bills” is called.
 There are also similar opportunities during Routine Proceedings for Commons Public Bills and Private Bills.

 When a bill is initiated in the Senate, the following procedure is used.
-First, the senator introducing the bill (the sponsor) will say: “Honourable senators, I have the honour to present a bill intituled [long title of bill].”
+First, the senator introducing the bill (the sponsor) will say: “Honourable senators, I have the honour to introduce a bill intituled [long title of bill].”
 A clerk at the table will announce that the bill has been read the first time.
 The Speaker will then ask: “When shall this bill be read a second time?”
-Since two days’ notice is required for second reading of a bill, the sponsor of the bill will say: “I move that this bill be placed on the Orders of the Day for second reading two days hence.”3 The Speaker will repeat the motion, identifying a seconder, and put the question.
+Since two days’ notice is required for second reading of a bill, the sponsor of the bill will say: “I move that this bill be placed on the Orders of the Day for second reading two days hence.”[iii]
+The Speaker will repeat the motion, identifying a seconder, and put the question.
 This motion is not debatable, which means that the Senate must immediately decide.

-Sometimes bills passed by the House of Commons arrive after Routine Proceedings have been completed.
-When this occurs, the Speaker will wait until an appropriate time before reading the message to the Senate.4 A motion will then be made to place the bill on the Orders of the Day.
+Sometimes, bills passed by the House of Commons arrive after Routine Proceedings have been completed.
+When this occurs, the Speaker will wait until an appropriate time before reading the message to the Senate.[iv]
+A motion will then be proposed to place the bill on the Orders of the Day.

 A senator who has moved second reading has the right of final reply.
-If that senator chooses, he or she may rise to participate in the debate for a second time.10 In such instances, the Speaker will inform the Senate that, if the senator speaks again, his or her speech will have the effect of closing the debate.
-Other senators who have not yet participated in the debate and wish to do so will then be given the opportunity to speak.
+This means that, if that senator chooses, he or she may rise to participate in the debate for a second time.[x]
+In such instances, the Speaker will inform the Senate that, if the senator speaks again, his or her speech will have the effect of closing the debate.
+Other senators who have not yet participated in the debate and wish to do so will then be given the opportunity to speak or adjourn the debate.

 At the end of debate, the Speaker will then put the question.
 If the motion is adopted, a clerk at the table will say: “Second reading of this bill,” signifying the completion of this stage of the legislative process.

-The Senate has established a number of standing committees on various policy fields and bills are usually referred to the one most relevant to the subject matter of the bill.
-However, the Rules provide that a bill may be referred to any committee, including a Committee of the Whole (which is a committee composed of all senators).11 The motion to refer a bill to a committee is not debatable.12 The Rules require the committee to report the bill back to the Senate, but do not set a time limit.13 A specific date for completing study of a bill or reporting it back to the Senate may be set by motion adopted by the committee or by a motion adopted in the Senate.
+The Senate has established a number of standing committees on various policy fields, and bills are usually referred to the one most relevant to the subject matter of the bill.
+However, the Rules provide that a bill may be referred to any committee, including a Committee of the Whole (which is a committee composed of all senators).[xi]
+The motion to refer a bill to a committee is not debatable.[xii]
+The Rules require that the committee report the bill back to the Senate, but do not set a time limit.[xiii]
+A specific date for completing the study of a bill or reporting it back to the Senate may be set by the adoption of a motion in the committee or in the Senate.